-There are a number of accommodation options available for students to choose from regarding accommodation in Melbourne and Geelong.
+There are a number of accommodation options available for students to choose from regarding accommodation in Melbourne.
 ATMC Melbourne is based in the Central Business District (CBD).

 In Sydney, affordable and comfortable accommodation with convenient public transport services are widely available.

 ATMC Sydney is based in the Central Business District (CBD).
-Accommodation is readily available around the CBD and outer suburbs, where 24-hour public transport services are easily accessible.
+Accommodation is readily available in the CBD and outer suburbs, where 24-hour public transport services are easily accessible.

 Most students who study in Sydney stay in private accommodation.
 You can rent an apartment or house with friends, find share accommodation through local real estate agents and newspapers.